garyfleming/beyond-frameworks/beyond-frameworks.md

 # Usually Bad.
 Why? #

-^ Last week, when I was starting to write this, no fewer than 3 people, unprompted, told me they hate their standups, so I think I'm barking up the right tree.
+^ When I first wrote this, no fewer than 3 people, unprompted, told me they hate their standups, so I think I'm barking up the right tree.
 ^ They're not engaging.
 Often just using the three questions (What did you do yesterday...?) to tick boxes and do traditional waterfall project management.
 No engagement, no purpose, no joy.

 ---